robinrob/rsmithio/_posts/2018-03-13-getting-started-with-ocaml.md

 ### Hello World
 <pre><code class="ocaml">Printf.printf "Hello World!\n" ;;</code></pre>

 Thankfully in OCaml the Hello World remains self-explanatory.
+This example shows us the use of the built-in `Printf` module to print output, and also the simple syntax for passing arguments into functions - we don't need parentheses around the arguments.

 ### Variables
 In OCaml, all *values* are immutable.
 We're familiar with this already in another languages - for example in most popular languages strings are immutable.
 This means that appending one string to another actually results in a totally new string.
 But usually things like numbers are not immutable, and this allows them to be used as a 'counter' in loops for example.
 In OCaml, the values of *all* types are treated in this way.